KevinZai/claudeswap/README.md

     7d  ██░░░░░░░░░░░░░░░░░░   10.0%  resets in 2d 3h    ALLOWED
     claim: five_hour  │  84 reqs   │  last: 1:15:22 PM
 ```

-## Why?

-Claude MAX subscriptions have **two rate limit windows** — a 5-hour sliding window and a 7-day sliding window.
-If you have multiple MAX accounts, you're leaving capacity on the table unless you route requests intelligently.

-ClaudeSwap sits between your tools and the Anthropic API, automatically picking the right account on every request:

-1. **Drain the account whose 7-day window expires soonest** — use it before the capacity resets and is wasted
-2. **Then the 5-hour window** as a tiebreaker
-3. **Then utilization** — prefer the account already being drained (finish it off)
-4. **On 429** — automatically retry with the other account, zero downtime

 ## Quick Start